-If on 30 June of the previous financial year your 'total superannuation balance' is equal to or above the general transfer balance cap (\$1,900,000 from 2023-24) your nonconcessional contributions cap for the next financial year will be nil.
+If on 30 June of the previous financial year your 'total superannuation balance' is equal to or above the general transfer balance cap (\$1,900,000 from 2023-24) your non-concessional contributions cap for the next financial year will be nil.

-Additional tax may apply if you exceed the nonconcessional contributions cap The ATO will notify you of your options if you go over the cap.
+Additional tax may apply if you exceed the non-concessional contributions cap The ATO will notify you of your options if you go over the cap.

-The non-concessional contributions cap does not include downsizer contributions - refer to Super Savings Accumulation Guide for more information about downsizer contributions.
+The non-concessional contributions cap does not include downsizer contributions - refer to Super Savings Accumulation Guide for more information.